Muikkunen/Lieburo/README.md

 Lieburo is a 2D shooter game in the spirit of Liero and Worms.
 It is a project work for Aalto University course 'C++ Programming'.
 The project was graded 5.

-To compile and run the program you will to install Box2d and SFML on your computer.
+To compile and run the program you will need to install Box2d and SFML on your computer.
 Instructions for Box2d and SFML can be found from following links:
 -Box2d: http://www.iforce2d.net/b2dtut/setup-linux
 -SFML: http://www.sfml-dev.org/tutorials/2.3/start-linux.php